-An experienced construction lawyer in Texas, Travis Brown acts as outside general counsel to over fifty clients in the industry, with a focus on representing contractors engaged in large-scale Engineering Procurement and Construction (EPC) projects.
-These have included LNG export and import facilities, manufacturing plants, power plants (including gas-fired, coal, solar, wind, and water), petrochemical facilities, desalination facilities, mining, and a wide range of other projects.
+An experienced construction lawyer in Texas, Travis Brown acts as outside general counsel and trial counsel to over fifty clients in the industry, with a focus on representing owners and contractors engaged in large-scale Engineering Procurement and Construction (EPC) projects and heavy civil projects.
+These have included LNG export and import facilities, manufacturing plants, power plants (including gas-fired, coal, solar, wind, and water), petrochemical facilities, desalination facilities, mining, TxDOT highway projects, and a wide range of other projects.

 Travis’s objective is dispute avoidance whenever possible.
 To accomplish this, he and his team take an approach that’s strategic, proactive, and measured.
 He is particularly skilled at absorbing and analyzing large amounts of information, identifying the key issues, and distilling them down into specific, actionable next steps that allow his clients to manage the inevitable disagreements, surprises, and changes that arise in large, highly complex construction projects.

 As a practitioner, Travis and the teams he leads emphasize, above all, responsiveness and speed.
 This means immediate analysis of questions and issues, with the objective of arriving at a resolution with as little client involvement as possible.
 His disciplined, highly focused approach allows him to operate efficiently, and typically at a significantly lower cost than the firms against which he is negotiating.

 Finally, having devoted his career to practicing construction law, he brings an exceptionally deep well of professional experience to his work.
 In particular, he understands risk profiles, leverage, and the strategies clients can implement to manage risk.
 In addition, he has extensive experience handling complex project closeout issues and resolving lien, bond, warranty, and defective work claims so that all parties can obtain closure at the end of a project.